Micdejc/llm_multiturn_attacks/README.md

 ## Reproducibility

-A note for hardware: all experiments we run use one or multiple NVIDIA A100 GPUs, which have 32GiB memory per chip.
+A note for hardware: all experiments we run use one or multiple NVIDIA GeForce RTX 4090 GPUs, which have 32GiB memory per chip.

 ## Acknowledgements and Citation